Getting Started

 As an option you can manage your recipes along with your notes in Obsidian with Cooklang Editor plugin.

-Desktop App for Syncing Recipes (optional, only for Android)
+Desktop App for Syncing Recipes

 The Cook Desktop App is an agent for syncing your recipes across devices.